 - 1. Backage roads are intended to serve primarily non-residential land uses that front onto a state highway.
 They differ from frontage roads in that buildings, landscaping or other uses are to be constructed between the highway and the road. - 2.
-The purpose of these roads is: 1) to facilitate ITD's and the City's limited access policies to state highways and 2) to effectively move traffic from the highway to the businesses and other uses that front state highways. - 3.
-Residential uses should not have direct vehicular access to backage roads so as to prevent cut through traffic or other potentially unsafe traffic conditions. - 4.
-Backage roads are strongly encouraged to be public but may be private where it is clearly demonstrated that trip generations and travel patterns will not benefit from a public facility. - 5.
+The purpose of these roads is to facilitate ITD's and the City's limited access policies to state highways and to effectively move traffic from the highway to the businesses and other uses that have frontage but no direct access. - 3.
+Backage roads may or may not have front-on housing. - 4.
+Backage roads are encouraged to be public but may be private where it is demonstrated that trip generations and travel patterns will not benefit from a public facility. - 5.
 Where a backage road is private, cross-access agreements with adjacent properties will be required to accomplish the desired circulation goals.